aligurbuz/Lingua/README.md

-> Sometimes when you search for a key in a language file you may want to determine if it is also included in a file that is automatically included. automatically finds the key in the language file to be added and brings it to you.
+> Sometimes when you search for a key in a language file you may want to determine if it is also included in a file that is automatically included.
+   If the called key does not exist in the specified file, it will check whether it exists automatically in the included file.
+       In fact, lingua will automatically join the two files here.
+The key you are looking for will be searched in a single array.

 ```php